 The electives offered each semester vary depending on students’ academic disciplines and interests, with the minimum number of students in each elective set at three.

-For the fall 2019 semester, the following courses are offered:
+For the spring 2020 semester, the following courses are offered:

 Russian Language (compulsory for all students)

-Advanced Russian Grammar are intensive classes covering wide range of grammar nuances.
+Advanced Russian Grammar offers intensive classes covering a wide range of grammar nuances.
 The classes allow students to polish their grammar skills and work on their writing.
-Classes of different language proficiency are offered for the students.
+Classes of different language proficiency levels are offered for the students.

-Requirements: no unexcused absences, all the works submitted in a timely manner, active participation.
+Requirements: no unexcused absences, all work submitted in a timely manner, active participation.

 Speech practice taught once a week is focused on phonetics, accent and pronunciation improvement.